geoffreylitt/wildcard-onward-paper/paper.md

 **Integrated website adapters**: A key benefit of the table adapter abstraction is that Wildcard is not coupled to web scraping as the only means for integrating with existing sites, but can also accommodate first party developers adding support directly into their own websites.
 An "integrated website adapter" installed by the developer could directly accesses the internal state of the application, providing the same functionality as a DOM scraping adapter but in a more robust way.

 With the advent of rich frontend web frameworks, structured application state is now often available in the web client.
 We suspect it is possible to create plugins for frontend frameworks that expose this state to Wildcard with only minimal effort from the application developers.
-To test this hypothesis, we have created an early proof-of-concept of an integrated website adapter for the popular [Redux](https://redux.js.org/) Javascript state management library.
-To set up this integrated adapter, the programmer would only need to make a few minor changes to their application code:

-* _Exposing a table_: In Redux, app developers already represent the state of a user interface as a single object.
-To expose a table of data to Wildcard, the developer simply writes a function that maps the state object to a table.
+To test this hypothesis, we created an early proof-of-concept of an integrated website adapter for the popular [Redux](https://redux.js.org/) Javascript state management library.
+In Redux, app developers conveniently already represent the state of a user interface as a single object, so to expose a table of data to Wildcard, the developer simply writes a function that maps the centralized state object to a table.
-* _Editing data values_: The developer writes handlers which define how edits to table records should map to UI actions.
-For example, editing the value of a todo might trigger an `EDIT_TODO` event.
-* _Sorting/filtering the UI_: The developer inserts an additional data processing step before the state object is rendered in the UI, so that Wildcard can apply sorting and filtering.
-* _Annotations_: The developer adds additional React components managed by the Wildcard adapter into their UI tree, which render additional data as annotations.

 Customizability is sometimes a key selling point for software.
 An integrated website adapter would provide a way for developers to integrate with an ecosystem of formulas and customization tools without needing to build all that functionality from scratch.